Previous Post: Day 4 – On Florence Lake

 A more probable explanation – a party of four bored campers or maybe a group from one of Lake Temagami’s summer camps had one afternoon pried the rectangular rock chunk up and shoved a couple of smaller stones underneath to level its top and create a flatter area for their cooking utensils or plates – hence “Table Rock”.

-No offence to the few pre-European contact Anishinaabe-speaking hunters who may have passed by this spot, but you have to wonder what fantasy-prone individual (almost certainly not Indigenous) was able to create a bogus “ancient sacred site” out of this rock and then postulate about why it was pointed in the direction it was!
+No offense to the few pre-European contact Anishinaabe-speaking hunters who may have passed by this spot, but you have to wonder what fantasy-prone individual (almost certainly not Indigenous) was able to create a bogus “ancient sacred site” out of this rock and then postulate about why it was pointed in the direction it was!
 The Ottertooth map note just perpetuates the silliness.

 From Table Rock we looked west towards our campsite of the two previous nights; it had been a good one but we were happy to be on the move again.
 Max was feeling much better than he had been a couple of days before.